In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 The third and most definitive stage in the clinical evaluation of a new drug or intervention, typically a randomised control trial with the new intervention compared to an existing therapy or a placebo, in large numbers of participants (typically hundreds or thousands).
 Trial results are used to evaluate the overall risks and benefits of the drug and provide the information needed for regulatory approval.

 Studies conducted after the effectiveness of a drug has been established and the drug marketed, typically to establish the frequency of uncommon or unanticipated toxic effects.
-Also known as Postmarketing Surveillance Studies.
+May be described as a phase IV study or as postmarketing surveillance.

 The phenotype of an organism is all of its observable characteristics, defined by the genotype and the environment.